dot42/dot42/Thoughs on Improvements.md

 - The register allocation/usage algorithm could be improved:
 	- more aggressively by reusing out-of-scope registers.
-This could greatly reduce the number of requiered move_from16XXX instructions.
+This could greatly reduce the number of required move_from16XXX instructions.
 	- when move_from16XXX instructions are required, often unnecessary back-copying does occur, even though the value is never used again.

 ### Improving the generics implementation